jhildenbiddle/nth-grid/docs/index.md

 The following grid configurations are not supported by legacy browsers due to lack of CSS [calc() values](http://caniuse.com/#feat=calc) and [flexbox](http://caniuse.com/#feat=flexbox) support:

 - Grid columns set to a list of *mixed-unit* values
-- Grid columns, gutter, and margin values with *mixed* units.
+- Grid columns, gap, and margin values with *mixed* units.
 - Equal-height columns
 - Vertically-aligned columns